Frequently Asked Questions (FAQs)

 How visible will the site be for the community?

 The site was partly selected due its location away from more populated areas like Arbroath, and because it does not have any landscape designations.
-For the neighbouring properties who may see some parts of the proposed development, a comprehensive landscaping plan, which will be informed by the LVA, will be developed for the project to minimise potential visibility.

 Will any of the land remain useable for agriculture?